-For one year after the birth of a child, an employee must be granted reasonable time to express breast milk for her nursing child each time she has a need to do so.
+The Parties agree to provide support for lactating employees.
+To the extent required by law, a lactating employee must be granted reasonable time to express breast milk for the employee's nursing child each time the employee has a need to do so.
 This may include rest/break periods, meal periods, changes in work schedules/shifts, the ability to flex out, the use of annual leave, LWOP, credit hours, compensatory time, or other arrangements as appropriate.

-If requested, Management may grant extensions of rest/break times or the meal period for up to a total of 15 minutes per day for mothers to express breast milk.
-As an exception to the provisions of Article 10, Appendices A and B, nursing mothers in field offices and teleservice centers may request to flex out at times during the workday in addition to the meal period in order to express breast milk.
+If requested, Management may grant extensions of rest/break times or the meal period for up to a total of 15 minutes per day for employees to express breast milk.
+As an exception to the provisions of Article 10, Appendices A and B, nursing employees in field offices and teleservice centers may request to flex out at times during the workday in addition to the meal period in order to express breast milk.

-Management will provide a private place, other than a restroom, that is shielded from view and free from intrusion from co-workers and the public, which may be used by an employee to express breast milk.
-This onsite, private location, should afford a comfortable environment for the nursing mother and contain a small table, a comfortable chair, and one electrical outlet.
-There should be a sink nearby if one is not located in the room.
+Management will provide a private place, other than a restroom, that is shielded from view (including from video recording devices) and free from intrusion from co-workers and the public, which may be used by an employee to express breast milk.
+This onsite private location should afford a comfortable environment for the nursing employee and contain a small table, a comfortable chair, and one electrical outlet.
+To the extent feasible, Management will provide space with a lockable door and avoid assigning a space that contains high-traffic equipment like copiers, printers, etc. There should be a sink nearby if one is not located in the room.
+For each Agency facility lacking a dedicated refrigerator for storing expressed milk, upon request, the Agency will provide one "mini-fridge" per site, for dedicated storage of expressed milk.
+The "mini-fridge" may be used for other storage when not in use for this purpose.
+Normally, the "mini-fridge" will be located within the dedicated lactation space.
+The space will be cleaned daily in accordance with existing office cleaning procedures.

-Employees will not be required to sign an SSA Lactation Program Agreement to use agency space for lactation purposes.
-However, employees may be requested to sign an acknowledgement statement regarding use of an agency health unit facility for lactation purposes.
+Employees will not be required to sign an SSA Lactation Program Agreement to use Agency space for lactation purposes.
+Employees may be requested to sign an acknowledgement statement regarding use of an Agency health unit facility for lactation purposes.

-Employees who wish to express breast milk at the workplace will be informed of these provisions.
+Employees who request to express breast milk at the workplace will be informed of these provisions.